emerging-welfare/ie-tools-test-on-India-b1/README.md

 - **OSError: For prediction mode, either test set and deploy set must exist in the specified dataset folder: ../data/conll_2003/en**

-Configure the arguments 'parameters.ini' with the exact values:
+Configure the arguments 'src/parameters.ini' with the exact values:

 `train_model = False
 use_pretrained_model = True